tabcat/dynamic-content/ARTICLE.md

 ---
 > **There is an example at the end of this article that shows everything working together.**
 ---

+### Read and Write Steps

+Describes the process of reading/writing dynamic content to IPFS:

+#### Writing

+1. Make changes to the local replica
+2. Push replica data to the IPLD pinner
+3. Republish IPNS to point to new CID root
+4. Add IPNS key as a provider of the Dynamic Content's ID

+#### Reading

+1. Query the DHT for Providers of the Dynamic Content's ID
+2. Resolve providers' IPNS keys to CIDs
+3. Resolve CIDs to IPLD data
+4. Merge changes with the local replica

 ## Viewed as a Replication Protocol